EastCoastProduct/homepage/src/technologies/node.md

   <img src="../../images/technology-icons/node-logo.svg" alt="The logo for the Node.js project." />
 </div>

 <p>We’re big believers in JavaScript.
 It’s our language of choice for building progressive, modern web applications.
 And the best way to tie it all together is with <a href="https://nodejs.org/en/">Node.js</a>.
-Since JavaScript is already our language of choice on the front-end, Node lets us bring our existing expertise to the rest of the stack.
+Since JavaScript is already our language of choice on the frontend, Node lets us bring our existing expertise to the rest of the stack.
 With it’s event driven, I/O model, Node.js allows us to build fast, scalable applications for clients with a few users, or with thousands.</p>

 <h2>Projects we've used it on</h2>